 All four defendants have pleaded not guilty.

 The grand jury is a secret proceeding made up of no more than 23 jurors who serve for up to three months.
-Unlike a criminal trial, the prosecutor questions witnesses, while any attorney representing a witness is excluded from objecting, arguing or addressing the prosecutor or the jurors, according to the state's criminal procedure law.

 If at least 12 jurors find there is enough evidence, then the defendants can be indicted and the case can move on to the superior court level.